This guide covers strategies for making Figranium tasks faster, more efficient, and more reliable at scale.Documentation Index

 Foreach loop optimization

-Figranium automatically optimizes foreach loops based on which loop variables you use.
+Figranium automatically optimizesforeach loops based on which loop variables you use.
 If your loop body does not reference {$loop.html}, the engine skips fetching the inner HTML of each element, which significantly reduces serialization overhead.

 This means simple text-based loops are fast by default:

-If your loop body uses {$loop.html}, the full HTML is still available as expected — no changes are needed.
+{$loop.html}, the full HTML is still available as expected — no changes are needed.

 Large result previews

 The table view in the results drawer previews up to 200 rows of extracted data (CSV, JSON arrays, or nested arrays).
 This keeps the UI responsive even when your extraction returns tens of thousands of rows.
 The full dataset is still available through Export and Copy Full — only the in-editor preview is capped.
+If you are working with very large extractions and notice slow rendering, switch from the Table tab to Raw for a lightweight text view.Batch extraction

-For maximum performance when extracting structured data, collect all data in one JavaScript block rather than iterating with foreach + individual JavaScript calls:
+For maximum performance when extracting structured data, collect all data in one JavaScript block rather than iterating withforeach + individual JavaScript calls:

 Stateless vs Stateful Execution